 Once you’ve chosen your ideal 24-inch computer monitor, a few simple steps can ensure you’re getting the absolute best out of it:

-- Calibration is Key: Even the best monitors can benefit from proper calibration.
+- Calibration is Key: Even the best monitors benefit from proper calibration.
 Use your monitor’s OSD (On-Screen Display) settings to adjust brightness, contrast, and color temperature to suit your environment and preferences.
-For critical tasks, a hardware calibrator can provide professional-grade accuracy.
+For critical tasks, a hardware calibrator provides professional-grade accuracy.

 - Optimize Your Workspace Lighting: Avoid direct light sources hitting your screen or causing glare.
-Ambient lighting that is consistent and not too bright will reduce eye strain and improve perceived image quality.
+Consistent, not-too-bright ambient lighting reduces eye strain and improves perceived image quality.

 - Adjust Software Settings: Take advantage of your operating system’s display settings.
 Ensure you’re running at the native resolution (usually 1080p for 24-inch).
-In Windows, you can also fine-tune text scaling for optimal readability.
+In Windows, fine-tune text scaling for optimal readability.
 For gaming, enable Adaptive Sync (FreeSync/G-Sync) in your graphics card control panel.

 Frequently Asked Questions